rayzapata/project_classification_telco/README.md

 ## IV.
 Process

+Plan ➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver

+This section serves as step-by-step project documentation of the data science pipeline shown above- from planning stages through final product delivery.
+Each checkmark indicates a completed step in each sub-process.
+It may also serve as a guide for project reproduction in conjunction with Section V of this README; however, it does not serve to limit the process to strict definitions.

 #### 1. Project Planning
 🟢***Plan***🟢 ➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver